Trust the Struggle

 That question floored me.
 It had never occurred to me that Christian’s pro career was ever up to chance.
 More importantly, it never registered in my mind that his career and his motivation was also a choice.
 On a certain level, I’ve taken his identity for granted and perhaps he had too.
 Even though we were trying to have a deliberate and conscious discussion, instinctually, my reaction was that he had to give himself a chance – that there was no other option.
 I felt Christian trying to make a rationale decision, so for no rationale reason, I told him that I would help.
 Before really thinking about it or looking at my schedule, I agreed to help him make the team – to run a mini training camp in Boulder, CO to get him prepped for what is, for me and many, still the most magical race in the world – the Tour de France.

 I guess it is hard to change and I guess I’ve always been attracted to the things in life that are unconditional.
-And for once in my professional career, I was in a place with the support and belief of my team at Skratch to be unconditional.
+And for once in my professional career, I was in a place with the support and belief of my team at Skratch Labs to be unconditional.
 Christian has always been first and foremost a friend.
 With so much seemingly on the line these days it’s hard to remember that at the end of the day it’s not our money, success, or possessions that make us happy, it’s our relationships – our friends and our family who matter the most.
 As cliché as that is to say, it’s ultimately true.
 And that truth is so easily lost amidst the little and big struggles in life.

-So my gift to Christian for the last two weeks – the gift given to me by my partners and friends at Skratch, was the gift of failure.
+So my gift to Christian for those two weeks – the gift given to me by my partners and friends at Skratch Labs, was the gift of failure.
 Training sessions so intense that he’d reach the brink every day and have no choice but to cross that line.
 Practice designed to induce failure.
 And each day, I watched Christian squirm out of his comfort zone.
 Each day he crossed the line.
 He struggled.
 He fought and he pushed and he suffered.
-By the second to last day of camp he literally couldn’t finish the workout, licking his wounds and turning home.
-Some days were better than others, but everyday, I watched Christian do something incredible.
+By the second to last day of camp Christian literally couldn’t finish the workout, licking his wounds and turning home.
+Some days were better than others, but everyday, I watched him do something incredible.
 He put his trust in the struggle - an ideal lived and shared with us by seven time cancer survivor Woody Roseland who joined us for one of the days of camp.
-It’s the leap of faith that when you push pass the edge of failure, that the edge will eventually move – that the struggle is the only way to create a new line in the sand – a better line.
+It’s the leap of faith that when you push past the edge of failure, that the edge will eventually move – that the struggle is the only way to create a new line in the sand – a better line.
 A line that we can be proud of regardless of where it ranks relative to others because it’s a line built on trust.
 It’s the only way we adapt, the only way we change.